MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/customer-key-tenant-level.md

 Using keys you provide, you can create a data encryption policy (DEP) and assign it to the tenant.
 The DEP encrypts data across the tenant for these workloads:

 - Teams chat messages (1:1 chats, group chats, meeting chats and channel conversations)
-- Teams media messages (images, code snippets, videos messages, audio messages, wiki images)
+- Teams media messages (images, code snippets, video messages, audio messages, wiki images)
 - Teams call and meeting recordings stored in Teams storage
 - Teams chat notifications
 - Teams chat suggestions by Cortana